-Evoking a term like value in higher education conversations often leads people to think about salary — focusing on the economic and workforce benefits of a college degree.
+Evoking a term like the value in higher education conversations often leads people to think about salary — focusing on the economic and workforce benefits of a college degree.
 Certainly, that’s a critical and practical part of the equation.
-But, value should also focus on outcomes that prepare students for lifelong learning and long-term professional success and contributions to the social good.
+But, the value should also focus on outcomes that prepare students for lifelong learning and long-term professional success and contributions to the social good.

 The number of students attending international schools worldwide is predicted to increase from 3.82 million enrolments in 2015 to 8.26 million by 2025.
-However, there is a rapidly increasing demand from different countries for an English-medium education.
+However, there is a rapidly increasing demand from different countries for English-medium education.

 Texila American University (TAU) Group is a leading education pioneer in the areas of Health Sciences.
 Students from over 40 nationalities are enrolled in the campus in Guyana for its different programs.
 Programs offered include – Doctor of Medicine (MD), Bachelor of Science & Doctor of Medicine (BSMD) and Bachelor of Science in Nursing (BSN).